Naereen/Nginx-Fancyindex-Theme/README.md

 ## Usage

-1. Make sure you have the fancyindex module compiled with nginx, either by compiling it yourself or installing nginx via the full distribution (paquet ``nginx-extras``).
+1. Make sure you have the fancyindex module compiled with nginx, either by compiling it yourself or installing nginx via the full distribution (paquet `nginx-extras`).
-2. Include the content of [fancyindex.conf](fancyindex.conf) in your location directive (``location / {.....}``) in your nginx config (usually ``nginx.conf``).
+2. Include the content of [fancyindex.conf](fancyindex.conf) in your location directive (`location / {.....}`) in your nginx config (usually `nginx.conf`).
-3. Move the ``Nginx-Fancyindex-Theme/`` folder to the root of the site directory.
+3. Move the `Nginx-Fancyindex-Theme-light/` *and/or* `Nginx-Fancyindex-Theme-dark/` folder to the root of the site directory.
 4. Restart/reload nginx.
 5. Check that it's working, and enjoy!
 6. A new feature is the automatic inclusion of `HEADER.md` and `README.md` file from the current directory (if any), as shown in the example above.
-It uses [JQuery](https://jquery.com/) and [ShowDown.js](https://github.com/showdownjs/showdown/), it is badly written but it works perfectly!
+It uses [JQuery](https://jquery.com/) and [ShowDown.js](https://github.com/showdownjs/showdown/), it is not so cleanly written but it works perfectly!
 I wanted this feature as I have it for Apache (see [this project](https://bitbucket.org/lbesson/autoindex-strapdown)).

 ## Configuration